 We also believe funds available for distribution ("FAD") is an additional meaningful non-GAAP supplemental disclosure that provides useful information for considering our operating results and certain other items relative to the amount of our distributions by removing the impact of certain non-cash items from our operating results.
 FAD is calculated as AFFO excluding (i) realized gains (losses) on Real Estate Debt and (ii) management fee paid in shares or operating partnership units even if repurchased by us, and including deductions for (iii) recurring tenant improvements, leasing commissions, and other capital projects, (iv) stockholder servicing fees paid during the period, and (v) similar adjustments for non-controlling interests and unconsolidated entities.
-FAD is not indicative of cash available to fund our cash needs and does not represent cash flows from operating activities in accordance with GAAP, as it excludes adjustments for working capital items and actual cash receipts from interest income recognized on Real Estate Related Securities.
-Cash flows from operating activities in accordance with GAAP would generally be adjusted for such items.
+FAD is not indicative of cash available to fund our cash needs and does not represent cash flows from operating activities in accordance with GAAP would generally be adjusted for such items.
+Furthermore, FAD is adjusted for stockholder servicing fees and recurring tenant improvements, leasing commissions, and other servicing fees and recurring tenant improvements, leasing commissions, and other servicing fees and recurring activities in accordance with GAAP would generally be adjusted for such items.
 Furthermore, FAD is adjusted for stockholder servicing fees and recurring tenant improvements, leasing commissions, and other capital expenditures, which are not considered when determining cash flows from operating activities in accordance with GAAP.